chromium/chromium/android_webview/docs/java-bridge.md

 - On the C++ browser side:
   Here we have the aforementioned **WebContents** object which delegates Java Bridge-related requests to **JavaBridgeHost**.
-WebContents talks to the objects on the renderer side via Chrome's IPC mechanism.
+WebContents talks to the objects on the renderer side via Chromium's IPC mechanism.
 - On the C++ renderer side:
   **RenderFrame** corresponds to a single HTML frame and it "owns" a JavaScript global context object (aka **window**).
 For each JavaScript interface object, a corresponding **JavaBridgeObject** instance is maintained.
-In Chrome terminology, this object is called "wrapper".
+In Chromium terminology, this object is called "wrapper".
 In the Gin-based implementation, wrappers don't hold strong references to their corresponding JavaScript interface objects, also to prevent memory leaks due to cycles of